 Do you have health challenges that you are struggling with?
 Every time you go to the doctor, are they offering another prescription?
 Do you have a autoimmune disease?
 Approximately 50 million Americans, 20 percent of the population or one in five people, suffer from autoimmune diseases.
 Women are more likely than men to be affected; some estimates say that 75 percent of those affected–some 30 million people–are women.
 If 85% of bodily dysfunction is attributed to stress, then autoimmune diseases have a component of stress.

 “An estimated 7.8 percent of Americans will experience Post Traumatic Stress Disorder at some point in their lives, with women (10.4%) twice as likely as men (5%) to develop PTSD.
 About 3.6 percent of U.S. adults aged 18 to 54 (5.2 million people) have PTSD during the course of a given year.”
-[Statistic www.ptsd.ne.gov/what-is-ptsd.html]
+[Statistic www.ptsd.ne.gov/ website]

 Up to 1 billion people, nearly one in six of the world’s population, suffer from neurological disorders, from Alzheimer and Parkinson disease, strokes, multiple sclerosis and epilepsy to migraines, brain injuries and neuro-infections, with some 6.8 million dying of the maladies each year, according to a United Nations report.
 This was issued in 2007–nearly 10 years ago.